On well-posedness of forward-backward SDEs-A unified approach: The decoupling field

-\end{defn} By a slight abuse of notation, we shall denote the solution in part (iii) of Definition \ref{defn-decoupling} by $\Th^{t_1, t_2, \eta, u}$.
-One should note that the existence of the decoupling field implies that the well-posedness of the FBSDE over a small interval, which is usually guaranteed by the method of contraction mapping given the Assumption \ref{assum-Lipschitz}.
-The following result shows the significance of the existence of the decoupling field for the well-posedness for FBSDEs over an arbitrary duration. \begin{thm} Assume that Assumption \ref{assum-Lipschitz} holds, and that there exists a decoupling field $u$ for FBSDE (\ref{FBSDE}).
-Then, FBSDE \eqref{FBSDE} has a unique solution $\Th$ and (\ref{Yu}) holds over an arbitrary duration $[0, T]$. \end{thm}
+By a slight abuse of notation, we shall denote the solution in Definition \ref{defn-decoupling} by $\Theta ^{t_1, t_2, \eta, u}$.
+One should note that the existence of the (regular) decoupling field implies the well-posedness of the FBSDE over a small interval, which is usually guaranteed by the Method of Contraction Mapping given the Assumption \ref{assum-Lipschitz}.
+The following result shows the significance of the existence of the decoupling field for the well-posedness for FBSDEs over an arbitrary duration.